 Like its Windstar predecessor, the Freestar seems a little more trucklike than most minivans.
 When parking, this minivan seems unusually wide.

 Performance with the 4.2-liter V-6 is energetic, and the automatic transmission yields prompt, smooth shifts.
 Moderate engine noise during acceleration is present.
-The Freestar is fairly easy to drive, and it maneuvers with acceptable agility.
+The Freestar is fairly easy to drive and maneuvers with acceptable agility.
 The ride is sufficiently smooth on good surfaces.